MoeketsiNteo/IMADAssignment2/README.md

 The logic of the application was implemented using Kotlin, and guidance on structuring quiz logic and handling user input was supported by a YouTube tutorial (Programming Knowledge, 2021).

-## 6. Source of Questions

-The questions used in the application were based on information gathered from online sources that discuss technology myths and facts.
-The content was rewritten in simple sentence form to suit the quiz format and ensure originality (12th Man Technology, n.d.; Inceptor, n.d.).

 ## 7. Screenshot of the working application

 The following screenshots show the application running on the emulator during testing.